 As I had some raw shrimp in the freezer, I defrosted them earlier in the day so that I could de-vein them and have them ready.
-I also decided to use the fresh leeks I had in my organic vegetable box last Friday as well as a nice red pepper, but honestly, I think any colour pepper would be absolutely fine.
-Equally, I think a mild red onion would work in place of the leeks as well.
+I also decided to use the fresh leeks I had in my organic vegetable box as well as a nice red pepper, but honestly, I think any colour pepper would be absolutely fine.
+Equally, I think a mild red onion would work in place of the leeks.

 My Easiest Ever Shrimp Primavera does fry in a bit more oil than I normally use, but it worked really well.
 I can get a very mild olive oil here that is great for frying, or you could use any other mild vegetable oil that is good at high temperatures (groundnut or sunflower would work well).
-I made this dish in a wok, but you could use a deep, wide frying pan if you don’t have one.
+I use a wok, or a deep, wide frying pan with a lid to make this recipe.

 We enjoyed our Shrimp Primavera with a glass of Sauvignon Blanc and it made for a lovely relaxed weeknight dinner.
 I was incredibly pleased with how delicious this was, especially when it required so little effort!

 Easiest Ever Shrimp Primavera

 - 3 leeks, thinly sliced, white and pale green parts only

-1 red pepper, de-seeded and thinly sliced
+- 1 red pepper, de-seeded and thinly sliced

-3 cloves garlic, peeled and finely chopped
+- 3 cloves garlic, peeled and finely chopped

-salt and pepper to taste
+- salt and pepper to taste

 - Heat the oil in a large frying pan or wok over medium heat until it is nearly smoking.
 Be very careful not to leave the pan unattended.

-Put the spaghetti in boiling salted water to cook according to package directions.This normally takes about 10 minutes.
+- Put the spaghetti in boiling salted water to cook according to package directions.This normally takes about 10 minutes.

 - Add the shrimp, and cook, stirring constantly, until they turn pink and are cooked through.

-Reduce the heat and add the tomato sauce.
-Heat through and season with salt and pepper to taste.
+- Heat through and season with salt and pepper to taste.

 - Serve the Shrimp Primavera over top of the pasta.